duneroadrunner/scpptool/README.md

 ### How to Build:

 [Download llvm 8](http://releases.llvm.org/download.html#8.0.0) and extract it to a directory of your choosing, say, `~/llvm8`.
 [Download scpptool](https://github.com/duneroadrunner/scpptool/archive/master.zip) and extract it to a directory of your choosing, say, `~/scpptool`.
-Open a shell and switch to the scpptool directory.
+Open a shell and switch to the `src` subdirectory of the scpptool directory.
 Type:

 `make LLVM_CONF=~/llvm8/bin/llvm-conf`